siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 | 77         | 25      |
 | 86         | 30      |

-I highlighted the easiest to memorize points.
-So, if you ever encounter any of the temperatures in the table, you have the exact value in the other unit.
+Obviously, if you encounter any of the temperatures in the table, you have the exact value in the other unit.
 So far so good, but this isn't quite enough.
 To approximate the temperature in Celsius even better, I choose the nearest anchor point in Fahrenheit and interpolate between that point and our given temperature.
-For instance, if I have 72℉, then the closest memorized point is 68℉, which corresponds to a value of 20℃.
+For instance, if I am given 72℉, then the closest memorized point is 68℉, which corresponds to 20℃.
 Then I take half of the difference and add it to the temperature in Celsius, thus we get 22℃ (the true temperature is in fact 22.22℃).

 ## Code
 I can render the above words into code so it's unambiguous what I